CodeUche/CodeUche/README.md

 </p>

 <p align="center">
-  <i>“In a world full of insecure apps, be the builder and the breaker.”</i>
+  <i>In a world full of insecure apps, be the builder and the breaker.</i>
 </p>